Toward the Achievement of a Sustainable Society

 • Continue to provide information pertinent to the safe transport of chemicals.

-• Ensuring the safety of chemical substances
+• Ensuring the safety of Chemicals

 • Further expand deployment of the Wercs and Atrion at DIC Group companies overseas.